-An initial, short period of consultation took place with our partners prior to the draft strategy being produced, the results of which are below.
-The feedback from this initial consultation will also be included in the final document as well as our response to it.
+An initial, short period of consultation took place with our partners prior to the strategy being produced, the results of which are below.
+The responses will be used to help frame the objectives under each of our priorities which are set out in the Action Plan section of this document.